-We are a clinical-stage biotechnology company committed to developing potentially transformative gene therapies for severe genetic and rare diseases and in the field of T cell-based immunotherapy.
+We are a clinical-stage biotechnology company committed to developing potentially transformative gene therapies for severe genetic diseases and cancer.
 With our lentiviral-based gene therapy and gene editing capabilities, we have built an integrated product platform with broad potential application in these areas.